Applications in Orthopedic Surgery

 Challenge

-The extensor tendons, specifically the extensor halluces longus tendon, frequently become “stuck” in scar tissue, resulting in a stiff and painful ankle.
+The extensor tendons, specifically the extensor halluces longus tendon, frequently become “stuck” in scar tissue with ankle arthritis, resulting in a stiff and painful ankle.
 Additionally, there is very little soft tissue between the ankle joint and the skin, posing increased risk for wound complications.

 Surgical Intervention

 The patient underwent a total ankle replacement.
 A standard, layered closure was done: deep capsule followed by tendon sheaths, subcutaneous tissue, then skin.
-AMNIOCORD was cut and applied around the extensor tendons.
+AMNIOCORD was cut and applied around the extensor tendons to provide a protective barrier to support the healing cascade.
 The soft tissue and skin were closed over the AMNIOCORD, securing it in position.

 Follow-Up

 The patient was placed in a splint postoperatively and encouraged to ice and elevate the foot during the 1st postoperative week.
 Early range of motion exercises were started once the incision closed.
-He was able to return to his normal activities, including wearing normal shoes, three months after the procedure with no discomfort.
+He was able to return to his normal activities, including wearing normal shoes, three months after the procedure.

 Case study 3